-Allmakes Ltd is a company registered in England and Wales (hereinafter referred to as “We”, “Our” or “Us”) that operates a number of online web-services namely (“allmakespsp.com”, “allmakes4x4.com” and “terrafirma4x4.com”, hereafter collectively referred to as our “Sites” or “Online Services”.
+Allmakes PR2 4x4 Ltd trading as Frogs Island 4x4 is a company registered in England and Wales (hereinafter referred to as "We", "Our" or "Us") that operates a number of online e-commerce stores namely (“jeepspares.com”, “berenegade.co.uk”, “allmakes4x4.com” (UK), “terrafirma4x4store.co.uk”, “lrservicekits.com”, and “frogsisland4x4.com” – hereinafter collectively referred to as our “Sites”, “Storefronts” or “Online Shops”.

-Maintaining the security of individuals is of paramount importance to us and we are committed to respecting individual’s privacy rights.
+Maintaining the security of your data is of paramount importance to us and we are committed to respecting your privacy rights.

 This notice, which including without limitation applies when using our sites, provides you with information about:

-For the purpose of the General Data Protection Regulation (EU Regulation 2016/679, when applicable, the “GDPR”), and the EU Data Protection Directive (Directive 95/46/EC), the data controller is Allmakes Ltd of Unit 188, Park Drive, Milton Park, Abingdon, Oxon.
+For the purpose of the General Data Protection Regulation (EU Regulation 2016/679, when applicable, the “GDPR”), and the EU Data Protection Directive (Directive 95/46/EC), the data controller is Allmakes PR2 4x4 Ltd t/as Frogs Island 4x4 of Unit 188, Park Drive, Milton Park, Abingdon, Oxon.
 OX14 4SR.
-In the context of our wholesale operation, we also acknowledge our obligations as a data processor for companies submitting personal details for us to consume by way of our online services.
-This may include, but is not limited to, delivery contact information, and vehicle registration details.

-Information we may collect from individuals and other sources
+Information we may collect from you and other sources

 Although the precise details of the personal information collected will vary according to the specific purpose for which we are collecting the information, we may collect and process the following data about you: